You can get in trouble when you treat relationships as tools.

 You can take your body mountain bike riding or skateboarding.
 It’s fun, and it’ll make you feel good.
 True, you might get hurt, and that would suck.
 However, unless you go too far with the activity, it’s not something from which you wouldn’t recover.
 A little risk is a good thing.

 A relationship is an association you have with a living creature.
 When you lose a relationship you’re not going to be able to replace it the way you replace a screwdriver.

-Relationships can be complicated, just like the relationship with your body can be.
+Relationships can be complicated, just like a relationship with your body can be.

-People often take up cigarette smoking habit as a way of coping with stress.
+People often take up cigarette smoking habit to cope with stress.
 They develop an addiction.
 Later in life, they often develop illnesses.

-One can say that cigarette smoking can be linked to breathing problems, cancer, and a variety of other maladies.
-Yet nobody really forced the individual to buy cigarettes and smoke them.
+One can say cigarette smoking can be linked to breathing problems, cancer, and various other maladies.
+Yet nobody forced the individual to buy cigarettes and smoke them.
 They were trying to relieve the stress they felt.

-They name the stress for what it is (that’s half of the battle) and then neutralize it in some way.
+They name the stress for what it is (that’s half of the battle) and then neutralize it somehow.
 They have ways to take their minds off of it.

 Ultimately, that’s what the person was doing when they started smoking.
 They enjoyed the flavor and smell of the cigarette.

-The body needs to be told that it’s loved, and the way you say you that it’s loved is through your actions.
+The body needs to be told it’s valued.
+The way you tell you it’s appreciated is through your actions.

 I’m not going to put foul cancer-causing smoke into you.
 I’m going to nurture you with good food.
-I’m going to gently stretch, so you don’t have pain.
-I’m going to learn ways to quiet my mind so that you get enough rest.
-I’m not going to drink too much alcohol and get drunk and fall downstairs.
+I’m going to stretch gently, so you don’t have pain.
+I’m going to learn ways to quiet my mind, so you get enough rest.
+I’m not going to drink too much alcohol, get drunk, and fall downstairs.
 I’m going to leave rattlesnakes alone and play jokes on people because I might surprise the snake and get bit.